StephenCleary/blog-stephencleary-dotcom/blog/_posts/2013-11-06-taskrun-etiquette-examples-using.md

 And now we end up with a more correct implementation.

 Note that this was an example of using `Task.Run` for the _wrong thing_.
-To reiterate a sentence from my last post, **use `Task.Run` to call CPU-bound methods.** Do _not_ use it just to "provide something awaitable for my async method to use".
+To reiterate a sentence from my last post, **use `Task.Run` to call CPU-bound methods** (from GUI threads).
+Do _not_ use it just to "provide something awaitable for my async method to use".